wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-prevent-data-loss/includes/prepare-endpoint-dlp.md

 Endpoint data loss prevention (Endpoint DLP) extends the activity monitoring and protection capabilities of DLP to sensitive items on Windows devices.
-Once devices are onboarded into the Microsoft 365 compliance center, the information about what activities (like copying to USB devices or printing) users perform on sensitive items is visible to those who have access to activity explorer in the Microsoft 365 compliance center.
+Once devices are onboarded into the Microsoft Purview compliance portal, the information about what activities (like copying to USB devices or printing) users perform on sensitive items is visible to those who have access to activity explorer in the Microsoft Purview compliance portal.
 You can also take the extra step of auditing or restricting those activities via data loss prevention policies.

 This unit walks you through the additional steps required to use Endpoint DLP: